emartech/pgarchive/Manual.md

 However it is easy to `retire` a container and create a new one.
 Make sure to have the correct (new) PostgreSQL tools in your PATH (pgarchive tries to check and complains about wrong versions).
 There is no data deduplication between containers so this may increase space usage, plan and monitor for space accordingly.

-Note that restoring snapshots in your old retired container still works as long as you keep your old version's bindir around.
+Note that restoring snapshots in your old retired container still works as long as you keep your old PostgreSQL version's bindir around.
 You may also continue to run its `expire-and-create-snapshot` cron job,  it just won't create new snapshots.
 When there's no need for the container any more  simply `purge` it.
 You may even rename your old container, but make sure to adapt the cron jobs referencing it if you do so.

 ### Upgrading `pgarchive` itself